About Our Founder

 Catherine M. Wilhoit, Esq.

-Through Addressing Basic Conflict, Catherine’s work and training has touched the lives of thousands of young people, parents and educators locally and globally, extending as far as Kenya.
-Catherine is particularly proud to have worked with numerous community organizations interested in the wellbeing of children, including WINGS for Kids, Engaging Creative Minds, the LENS Foundation, The Charleston Spoleto Festival, Charleston County School District, and The Charleston Police Department.
-She loves seeing the far-reaching benefits of her work in conflict resolution education.
-Catherine is the mother of Miller, her young son, and wife to her wonderful husband, Tyler.
+Through Addressing Basic Conflict, Catherine's work has positively impacted thousands of young people, parents, and educators locally and globally, extending as far as Kenya.
+She is particularly proud to have partnered with numerous community organizations dedicated to the wellbeing of children, including WINGS for Kids, Engaging Creative Minds, the LENS Foundation, The Charleston Spoleto Festival, Charleston County School District, and The Charleston Police Department.